telerik/teststudio-docs/docs/prerequisites/license-activation/activating-your-license.md

 ---
-title: Activating your License
+title: Activating Your License
-page_title: Activating your License
+page_title: Activating Your License
 description: "Test Studio activate license.
 Test Studio trial license.
 Login to your Telerik account "
 position: 2
 ---
-# Activating your License #
+# Activating Your License #

 After installing Telerik <a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a>, you will be asked to activate your license.
 During this process, your machine creates its own unique key and provides it to our server.
 We use this key to generate a unique license key for the installation of the product.
 This article discusses how to go through this process and provides a guided walk-through.
 All users, both trial and purchased, will need to activate their product after installation before they can begin using the tool.